-Incoming students should apply through our online portal by February 1.
+Incoming students should apply online starting in January 2022.

 There is a common application for the Semple and Centennial Scholarships.
 We request contact information, a statement of your goals in studying Classics, and three confidential letters of recommendation from teachers who know you and your work.
 The teachers need not be Latin teachers.